jcardibofth2k/Gopro336a/README.md

 # For Contributors

 Any contributions to this deobf+remap will be GREATLY apperciated.
-This deobf has many, many, other classes, methods, and fields that use the Gerneric names.
+This deobf has many, many, other classes, methods, and fields that still use the Gerneric names.
 Manually remapping an entire client like this is alot for 1 person to do (I have a life), and can become dulling.
 Contributions can consist of refactoring of Classes, Fields, and Methods to names that make sense.
 Intelij Ideas's refactoing tool works well for this.

 # What is manual remaping?